Computer Science Background

 Coursera

-Coursera classes have rolling enrollment dates year-round and essentially unlimited enrollment, so you can start any time instead of waiting for a new quarter or dealing with a waitlist.
+Coursera classes have rolling enrollment dates year-round, so you can start any time instead of waiting for a new quarter or dealing with a waitlist.

 You can also work on the Coursera classes even before starting at UCSD.
 You're eligible for Coursera for UC San Diego once you are admitted and set up your UCSD accounts.
 You may be able to audit the courses prior to that (however, you don't get a certificate of completion if you audit a course).